tundish/blathnaid/blathnaid/book/chapters.rst

 -------

 Then Fell took up his story of Ingomer.
-Recently he'd forbidden the Smiths from forging blades or any edged tools, and arranged for his own Guild of Cutlers to be licensed exclusively for those items.
+Recently he'd forbidden the Smiths from forging blades or any edged tools, and deployed his own Guild of Cutlers to be licensed exclusively for those items.
 Their factories were in a protected area near the Armoury.

 Fell had nothing but contempt for the Cutlers.
 He said they were all blade and no tang.
 They did not understand the process of designing a product.